Catappult/appcoins-iab-sample/README.md

 ### Wallet Support

 In order to use AppCoins, you will need a compliant wallet installed.
 The following snippets shows how you can prompt the user to install the AppCoins BDS Wallet when not present.

+We recommend you to do this validation when the user intends to do a purchase.
+Doing in this way, you avoid misleading the user the start an purchase without the wallet installed.

 To do that, first validate if an EIP 681 compatible wallet is installed.
 ```